miklevin/Pipulate.com/software.md

 # {{ page.description }}

-### What is FOSS SEO Software?
+#### FOSS SEO Software Examples

-FOSS SEO Software stands for free and open source search engine optimization software.
-It is a compilation of software components which you customize and assemble into products you can call your own for the purpose of building audience to your website or other Internet properties.

-Study this page to learn many of the best tricks needed for SEO, plus many of the techniques that make Python a joy to use, and complex deliverables simple.
+On this page you will find many code samples which can be copied and pasted together into very complex SEO ***deliverables***.
+While ideal for the field of search engine optimizations, these examples may also be used in the fields of
-While labeled "SEO" most of the techniques outlined here are equally applicable for the fields of ***Data Science*** and ***Data Engineering***.
+***Data Science*** and ***Data Engineering***.

-#### What You Will Find on This Page

-***Spoiler:*** Python ***IS*** the FOSS SEO Software.
-Jump on this bandwagon now while the jumping's good.
 Mastering ***generic tech*** just became possible in the mainstream because Windows now includes Linux.
-Things are different.
+These examples are built assuming you will be running the Linux version of JupyterLab in your browser, something which is today easily possible.

 1. TOC
 {:toc}